oracle/opengrok/Read-only-configuration.md

     The word *overwrites* here is somewhat important because if you made a customization in that file - **it will simply disappear**.
 This is radically different to how configuration files are treated e.g. in Unix world where one expects that the application never changes its configuration file.

-    At the end of indexing it will usually (depends on whether the `-U` option is used) send the new configuration through the `localhost:2424` communication protocol to the web application so that it can refresh its inner structures to reflect the changes.
+    At the end of indexing it will usually (depends on whether the `-U` option is used) send the new configuration via the REST API to the web application so that it can refresh its inner structures to reflect the changes.

 2. Web application start